AdaptiveCity/acp_lorawan_gateways/GATEWAY_INSTALLATION.md

 1. First boot - change admin password and setup IP networking
     - Browse to https://192.168.2.1/ and continue despite the certificate warning.
 We can configure a real certificate later.
-    - The default credentials to log in to the web interface are admin/admin
+    - On first login, the wizard will ask you the username which is `admin` and ask to set a password.
+(On some older versions, first time login is required with the default credentials which are admin/admin)
+    - Get the password from `acp_prod/acp_lorawan_gateways/secrets`, set the 'admin' user password to this.
     - A wizard will appear.
 We will accept most of the defaults.
-    - Get the password from SmartCambridge tfc_prod/secrets.sh, reset the 'admin' user password to this.
     - On the time zone configuration section, set the time zone to Europe/London
-    - On the network settings page, add the correct information for the gateway address and DNS servers.
-For the Huawei network this should be 192.168.2.254 for the gateway, and Google's DNS servers 8.8.8.8 and 4.4.4.4
+    - Select the default for others and finish.
     - The gateway is configured to run a DHCP **server** by default.
-Disable this by choosing the neworking 'DHCP Client' option
-    - Reboot
+Go to `Setup > Network Interfaces`.
+Edit the eth0 interface and set bridge as `--` and IPV4 settings mode to `DHCP Client`.
+    - Go to `Setup > DHCP Configuration`.
+Edit the IPv4 DHCP Server entry to disable the DHCP Server.
+    - Go to `Setup > Global DNS` and set the DNS Servers as Primary: 8.8.8.8 and Secondary: 4.4.4.4
+    - Save and Apply to Reboot.

 2. Second boot - Update firmware
     - The gateway should reboot as a DHCP client, so now find IP address.
     - Browse to [MultiTech Downloads](http://www.multitech.net/developer/downloads/) pages.
 For the metal gateways, use "Conduit: AEP Model w/Node-RED", for the plastic Conduit AP use "Conduit Access Point: AEP Model (MTCAP)"
-    - Browse to IP address of gateway, login as 'admin' now with tfc_prod/secrets.sh password.
-From menu select Administration - Update Firmware.
+    - Browse to IP address of gateway, login as 'admin' now with `acp_prod/acp_lorawan_gateways/secrets` password.
+From menu select `Administration > Firmware Upgrade`.
     - Note that every time the firmware on the devices is updated, the packet forwarder will need to be reinstalled (if a custom packet forwarder is being used).
-    - You may need to upgrade through several different version of firmware.
+    - You may need to upgrade through several different version of firmware one at a time.
 If you want to upgrade to 5.x (CSN default) you must be on at least 1.6.4 before you begin.
 For more information, see: http://www.multitech.net/developer/software/aep/aep-firmware-changelog/
-    - Reboot
+    - Once upgraded, the gateway will reboot by itself.

 3. Third boot - set up 'Remote Management' in gateway using Multitech key
     - From the gateway's web interface, select `Administration` -> `Remote Management`
     - Enter 'Account Key' as obtained from Device HQ web site (top-right account name, drop-down, Account Info)
     - Switch auto update Check-In Interval to 240, check the 'Enabled' checkbox and click 'Submit' button.
-    - On gateway menu, click 'Save and restart' and gateway should appear
+    - On gateway menu, click `Save and Apply` and gateway should appear
-    - Configure the gateway in [Device HQ](https://www.devicehq.com/), email admin@smartcambridge.org, pwd as tfc_prod/secrets.sh
+    - Configure the gateway in [Device HQ](https://www.devicehq.com/), email `admin@smartcambridge.org`, pwd as `acp_prod/acp_lorawan_gateways/secrets`
-    - Browse to https://devicehq.com, logon as admin@smartcambridge.org.
+    - Browse to https://devicehq.com, logon as `admin@smartcambridge.org`.
     - Click `Devices` (which means gateways).
 In due course the new gateway will appear, matching the `Serial` written on the device (or you might note the gateway with a ~2min uptime).
     - Click the right-side 'pen' edit symbol for the new gateway, update the `Description` to exactly match the